grain-lang/grain/docs/contributor/compiler_walkthrough.md

 ## Typed Well-formedness

-After typechecking we now have more information about everything in the program, as such we do a second well-formedness pass where we ensure things such as unsafe `wasmXX` types are used somewhat safely.
+After typechecking, we have more information about the program.
+We do a second well-formedness pass to further weed out invalid programs.
 This takes place in [types/typed_well_formedness.re](https://github.com/grain-lang/grain/blob/main/compiler/src/typed/typed_well_formedness.re)

 ## Linearization